 Luck is a factor

-Sometimes, not too often, actors just get lucky when an agent takes a chance on them.
+So here’s the truth: sometimes – even if not too often – actors just get lucky when an agent takes a chance on them.
 Even when these actors aren’t the biggest talent (but they’re decent), when they don’t have a marketable look (but they’re okay), they haven’t done much on their own (but they seem eager to) and they come without any referrals — agents might just come right out and sign these people.

 Why?
 It’s just the chance these talent agents take because they feel something in their gut, just like you felt that you need to pursue this acting career.
 Sometimes that feeling is right, and other times it isn’t.
 But if you’re one of those very lucky actors signed by a powerful talent agent, you better not waste this opportunity and get all those missing score points sorted out as soon as you can.